Columbia Amateur Radio Association

 Section 2

-The officers of this association shall be elected for a term of two years by ballot of the voting members present provided there be a quorum at the annual meeting as prescribed in the by-laws.
-In odd-numbered years, elections will be held for the President, Treasurer, and Trustee Number 2.
-In even-numbered years, elections for the Vice-president, Secretary, and Trustee Number One will be held.
+The officers of this Association shall be elected for a term of two years by ballot of the voting members present provided there be a quorum at the annual meeting as prescribed in the By-laws.
+In odd-numbered years, elections will be held for the President, Treasurer, Trustee One, and Member at Large.
+In even-numbered years, elections for the Vice-President, Secretary, and Trustee Two will be held.
 The exception to this section is when a vacancy occurs in a position.

 Section 3

-Vacancies occurring between elections must be filled by special elections at the first regular meeting following the withdrawal or resignation, provided there be a quorum.
+Vacancies occurring between elections must be filled by special elections at the first regular meeting following the withdrawal or resignation, provided there is a quorum.

 Section 4

-Officers can only be removed by a two-thirds vote of the voting membership present.
+Officers can only be removed by a two-third vote of the voting Full Members and Executive Members present, provided there is a quorum.
+Associate members are not allowed to vote.

 Duties of Officers: Article IV